wongcyrus/azure-open-ai-town/README.md

 - Go to JWT Templates and create a new Convex Template.
 - Copy the JWKS endpoint URL for use below.

-b. **OpenAI API key**
+b. **Azure OpenAI API key**

-Visit https://platform.openai.com/account/api-keys to get your OpenAI API key if you're using OpenAI for your language model.
+Visit https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line&pivots=programming-language-javascript to get your OpenAI API key if you're using Azure OpenAI for your language model.

 c. **Pinecone API keys**